Student Wellbeing and Engagement Policy

 Evidenced-based, student-specific engagement strategies that support and promote individual engagement, consistent attendance at school and optimal social, emotional and physical wellbeing.
 These interventions are considered and applied on a case by case basis.

-TC invests significantly in the wellbeing of our students through our Specialist Wellbeing Services Team.
-The team includes: a full time Director of Specialist Wellbeing Services, a full time Social Worker, a full time Mental Health Practitioner, a full time Educational Psychologist and two part time Youth Workers.
+Templestowe College invests significantly in the wellbeing of our students through our Specialist Wellbeing Services Team.
+The team includes the Director of Specialist Wellbeing Services, social worker/s, psychologist/s and a Mental Health Practitioner (the Department of Education’s Mental Health Practitioner in Schools Policy).

-The TC Community model allows Community Leaders to build constructive relationships with students at risk, or students who are vulnerable due to complex individual circumstances.
+The Templestowe College Community model allows Community Teams to build constructive relationships with students at risk, or students who are vulnerable due to complex individual circumstances.

 Community Executive Teams meet regularly with the Specialist Wellbeing Services Team to discuss individual student’s circumstances, identify needs and develop support strategies that can be put in place such as:

-Developing Behaviour Support Plans, when appropriate, to scaffold the development of positive classroom behaviour skills.
+Developing Behaviour Support Plans, when appropriate, to scaffold the development of positive classroom behaviour.

 Considering if any environmental changes need to be made, for example changing the classroom set up, timetabling for student needs/access and altering the environment to provide greater access and reduce the barriers to education.